Amsterdam’s most kid-friendly places for breakfast, brunch, lunch and dinner.

 Most restaurants are more than happy to host well-behaved children although kids’ menus are less ubiquitous than in the UK and when you do find them, the options can be fairly unwholesome (avoid frikandel at all costs!)

 Pizza and pasta are always reliable options.
 We love Fa.
-Pekelhaaring which is cool, incredibly family friendly and full of locals who rave about the amazing food or Casa Sabatelli a small, sweet and authentic modern Italian restaurant serving home-made wholewheat pasta with the added benefit of an extensive kids menu.
-Yam Yam or branches of De Pizzabakkers can also be recommended for pizza lovers as can the wonderful La Perla in the Jordaan.
-Offering Amsterdam’s best pizza (its almost official!) you can eat in or even take away if you want to enjoy your slice on a bench by some of the city’s loveliest canals..
+Pekelhaaring which is a cool, incredibly family friendly modern-Italian(ish) joint which is always full of locals who rave about the amazing food (worth booking as its often full) .
+Yam Yam or branches of De Pizzabakkers can also be recommended for pizza lovers as can the wonderful La Perla in the beautiful Jordaan.
+But if you’re after Amsterdam’s very best pizza (officially) then you absolutely must take your crew to the fabulous Nnea – who serve their award-winning regular (or kid-size) pizzas with scissors for extra fun.

 For more general food-options, consider brasseries like De Ysbreeker, Cafe de Jaren and Wildschut some of which have kids’ menus and where they might enjoy fish, pasta or burgers as well as snacks known as borrel.